-annular is a series of paintings that came about due to my work using Processing to generate grids of objects with randomized values mixed in.
+annular is a series of paintings that came about due to my work using Processing to generate grids of shapes with randomized values mixed in.

 The CheerLCD is part of a global network of holiday lights that are controlled by Twitter and ThingSpeak.
 I used an Adafruit LCD Display, a 3D printed tree, and some Perl code to build it.

 I built a MakerGear Prusa Mendel RepRap 3D Printer from nothing but a box full of parts, poorly written instructions, and the Internet.